 Eat: In Grants Pass, Rogue Creamery’s cheese shop, dairy and farm stand offers up a wide assortment of cheeses, including Caveman Blue, Jefferson Cheddar and gorgonzola.
 Dunbar Farms has a Medford tasting room to sample its wine, beer and sandwiches.
 Also in Medford, don’t miss Buttercloud Bakery & Cafe, where you can dig into brunch plates, biscuit sandwiches and a wide assortment of baked goods.
 Stop into Super Natural Chocolate Co. in Grants Pass for truffles, hot cocoa mix and more.

 Drink: Biodynamic-certified boutique Grants Pass winery Troon Vineyard is open for tastings by reservation.
-Allow your taste buds to go back in time by trying the honey wine of Steamworks Meadery in Medford.
-The small-batch whiskeys of Pioneer Whisky in Talent and the unique liquors of Medford’s Immortal Spirits & Distilling Company are also worthy of exploration.
+Also in Grants Pass, enjoy the craft cocktails and locally sourced ingredients of Steam Distillery.
+The small-batch whiskeys of Pioneer Whisky in Talent and the historic prosperity of EdenVale Winery in Medford are also worthy of exploration.

 Annual events include: